ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The parameters of this message consist of the following:

-- version REQUIRED: SATP protocol Version (see {{satp-protocol-version}}) as a string "major.minor".
+- version REQUIRED: SATP protocol Version, as a string "major.minor"; see section {{<satp-protocol-version}}.

-- messageType REQUIRED: urn:ietf:satp:msgtype:transfer-proposal-msg.
+- messageType REQUIRED: urn:ietf:params:satp:core:msgtype:transfer-proposal-msg.

 - sessionId REQUIRED: A unique identifier chosen by the client to identify the current session.